• Skip to primary navigation

 Notes

-Note on gingerbread cookies: I used my Soft Gingerbread Cookies recipe for the gingerbread tiles.
-You need a half recipe for the gingerbread tiles.
+Note on gingerbread cookies: I used a half recipe of my Soft Gingerbread Cookies recipe for the gingerbread tiles.
 The dough should rest in the refrigerator overnight for all those spicy flavors to marry, so make the dough the day before!
 Once the dough is made and chilled, you can follow the rolling/baking instructions in this recipe. 🙂

 Note on buttermilk: If you don't have buttermilk, you can make a quick substitution with milk (I find 2% milkfat or greater works best) and vinegar or lemon juice.
 For this recipe, put ¾ teaspoon vinegar or lemon juice into a liquid measuring cup, then add enough milk to come up to the ¾ cup line.
 Let sit for 5 minutes, then it's ready for use!